kmanikanta335/mySociety/README.md

 Contributing:
 Contributions are welcome!
 Please fork the repository and create a pull request for any changes you'd like to make.

+How to Contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes.
+4. Commit your changes with clear and concise commit messages.
+5. Push the changes to your fork.
+6. Submit a pull request to the main repository.

+Coding Standards:
+- Follow Kotlin coding conventions.
+- Use meaningful variable and function names.
+- Write comments to explain complex logic.

+Folder Structure:
+- `app/`: Contains the Android project files.
+- `data/`: Contains repository classes and data models.
+- `ui/`: Contains the UI components, organized by feature.
+- `viewmodel/`: Contains ViewModel classes that interact with repositories.
+- `repository/`: Handles data operations (local and remote).
+- `utils/`: Contains utility classes and extension functions.

+Firebase Setup:
+- Authentication: Using FirebaseAuth for user authentication.
+- Realtime Database: Structure of the database and how data is retrieved and stored.
+- Storage: Handling of user-uploaded files and media.

+  Endpoints:
+  - Example: `/events`: Retrieves a list of upcoming events.